 If mistreatment at a nursing home is so severe that it leads directly to your loved one’s premature death, you and other surviving family members may be eligible to demand restitution through a wrongful death claim.
 A lawyer in at Ostroff Godshall Injury and Accident Lawyers in Allentown can help you calculate all the potential damages in a nursing home abuse case.

 Talk to an Allentown Nursing Home Abuse Attorney About Legal Options

 Nursing home abuse has become an epidemic over the last few years.
 If you suspect your loved one is being subjected to neglect, abuse, or any other form of mistreatment in an assisted living facility, act quickly to protect your loved one’s safety and legal rights.

 An Allentown nursing home abuse lawyer can provide tailored legal guidance throughout your case.
-Call today for a free consultation with an attorney from Ostroff Injury Law.
+Call today for a free consultation with an attorney from Ostroff Godshall Injury and Accident Lawyers.